 I’ll also cover why I love this keyword reseach tool, in this Keysearch review.

 How to Start Keyword Research

 If you want your blog posts to rank in search engines, finding the right keywords is an important part of the writing process.

 Why do you want your blog posts to rank in search engines?
 Because ranking blog posts bring traffic to your website, and website traffic leads to sales and conversions.
-Therefore, you can make more money with advertising, affiliate marketing, and your own products and services; if you blog posts rank on the first page of search engines.
+Therefore, you can make more money with advertising, affiliate marketing, and your own products and services; if your blog posts rank on the first page of search engines.

 If you are blogging for fun, you don’t need to worry about any of this.
 However, if you are blogging for business and profit; keyword research will help you build traffic and increase your blogging income.